eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-spaa.md

 		* Experience with Python ORMs like SQLAlchemy and Python libraries like Pandas, Scikit-Learn, Numpy and Scipy
 		* Should have experience in dealing with XML and JSON data formats.
 		* Knowledge in Hadoop (HDFS, YARN), its programming models (MapReduce, Spark), and its services such as Hive, HBase etc.
+		* Technical Fluency.
+Languages and tools such as Python/Java/Scala, AWS (S3/EMR/Athena/Glue) and SQL.
+Experience with big data processing tools including Spark, Hadoop, Hive, Yarn, and Airflow.
+Experience working with either a MapReduce system of any size/scale.
 		* Experience within the domain of Advanced Analytics and Data Science is highly desirable, e.g. hands-on experience with solutions such as Spark, MapReduce, Python, Redshift, Hive, Pig and visualization tools.
 		* Hadoop data platform is capable of supporting a growing list of downstream platforms like Tableau, Zeppelin etc.
 		* Expertise with Hive, YARN, Spark, Presto, Kafka, SOLR, Oozie, Sentry, Encryption, Hbase, etc.